 This page provides information on applying for a passport for the first time and renewing an expired passport.
 It also provides information on what to do if you need an emergency passport or if your passport is lost, stolen, damaged or mutilated, as well as details about fees, forms, and average passport processing times.

-Please Note: All non-emergency passport applications require an appointment, which can be made online at the following website: https://evisaforms.state.gov/Instructions/ACSSchedulingSystem.asp.
-(In emergency cases, U.S. citizens may call, send an email or come to the Embassy during working hours.
-See below for more details on emergency passports).
+All non-emergency passport applications require an online appointment.
+In medical or travel emergencies (e.g. death of a loved one), a U.S. citizen may call, send an email or come to the Embassy during working hours.
+See below for more details on emergency passports.
 Please print your appointment confirmation page and bring it with you on the day of your appointment.

 Hours of Operation